takahasi/docker-openrtm/README.md

 # Usage
 If you try these images temporary;

-`docker run i--rm -ti takahasi/docker-openrtm:ubuntu1404_openrtm112 bash`
+`docker run --rm -ti takahasi/docker-openrtm:ubuntu1404_openrtm112 bash`

 If you customize based on these imases, please add the below in your Dockerfile;